 Here are some quick and easy tips for packing your large potted plants for a safe and secure move.
 Keep the following hacks in mind and keep your green mates intact throughout the process:

 It is important to hire the best removals Adelaide because they are equipped with quality packing supplies to provide extra coverage to your furniture and plants.
 If you do it yourself, there is a high chance of damage or breakage.
 It is good to reduce your moving load by packing only the large furniture you need in a new abode.
-Create a floor plan to fit your old furniture and pack your stuff accordingly.

 So, it is good to use moving blankets to pad the space between pots and your other household items.
 This will catch soil spillage and water that could happen during the transit.
 You can do other things as well: